 You’re the other woman

-Along with the vibe of this song that totally feels like something out of a 1940s film noir flick, always stands out as a unique way to craft a song about infidelity.
+Along with the vibe of this song that totally feels like something out of a 1940s film noir flick, “The Other Woman” stands as an example of a unique way to craft a song about infidelity.

 Creep by TLC

 This might just be the most honest song about lying ever made.